XR-Studios/xr-studios.github.io/docs/content/unreal.md

 ### Optimization and Performance
 - Scenes must run at or above 60fps on Disguise RX2 Hardware
-- As a general rule, keep your project's Game Time under 8ms, and its TOtal Frame Time under 16ms.
+- As a general rule, keep your project's Game Time under 8ms, and its Total Frame Time under 16ms.
 Lower is always better!

 Be aware of building and developing optimized content.
 There are a number of areas in your scene that may be reducing performance.
 Utilize profiling and debug tools to find good candidates for optimization.
 Common areas include:
 - Lighting: